hacs/integration/docs/index.md

 ### For contributions to the integration itself (backend/frontend)

-_Contributions for the integration should go against the `next` branch._
+_Contributions for the integration should go against the `master` branch._

 If the contribution is minor, make the change and open a PR (Pull Request).